 The Trust units are a passive investment that entitle the Trust unitholder to only receive cash distributions from the Net Profits Interest conveyed to the Trust.
-Trust unitholders have no voting rights with respect to Boaz Energy and, therefore, have no managerial, contractual or other ability to influence Boaz Energy's or other third-party operators' activities or the operations of the Underlying Properties.
-Boaz Energy operated approximately 80% of the production from the Underlying Properties as of December 31, 2023, and is generally responsible for making all decisions relating to drilling activities, sale of production, compliance with regulatory requirements and other matters that affect such properties.
-Boaz Energy may take actions that are in its own interest that may be different from the interests of the Trust.
-The failure of Boaz Energy or any other third-party operator to conduct its operations, discharge its obligations and comply with regulatory requirements could have an adverse effect on the net profits payable to the Trust.
+Trust unitholders have no voting rights with respect to Boaz Energy or any successor to Boaz Energy and, therefore, have no managerial, contractual or other ability to influence Boaz Energy's, its successor's, or other third-party operators' activities or the operations of the Underlying Properties.
+Boaz Energy operated approximately 80% of the production from the Underlying Properties as of December 31, 2024, and is generally responsible for making all decisions relating to drilling activities, sale of production, compliance with regulatory requirements and other matters that affect such properties.
+Boaz Energy or any successor to Boaz Energy or any successor to Boaz Energy or any other third-party operator to conduct its operations, discharge its obligations and comply with regulatory requirements could have an adverse effect on the net profits payable to the Trust.